mazhar-ansari-ardeh/BenchmarkFcns/README.md

 # BenchmarkFcns
 Benchmarkfcns is an effort to provide a public and free implementation of well-known benchmark optimization functions in MATLAB and Python.
+The repository also contains an implementation of the Artificial Bee Colony algorithm in Python and MATLAB.
+The implemetation is based on the description of the algorithm in its original paper and is provided as a proof of concept to benchmark the implemented functions.

 # How to install
 ## MATLAB